 The towel bars are curved to allow easier placement of your towels, and the shape makes it easier to remove them without burning yourself.
-The on-off switch is in a convenient location, but does not have an automatic shut off like other towel warmers do.
+The on-off switch is convenient but does not have an automatic shut-off as other towel warmers do.

 An interesting take on the towel warmer rack, the WarmYours 4 bar towel warmer implements an interesting, heating-element style rack to warm your towels while you shower.

-Some of the most prominent complaints about this product is that it does not heat the towels all the way.
+Some of the most prominent complaints about this product are that it does not heat the towels all the way.